mongodb/terraform-provider-mongodbatlas/docs/resources/stream_processor.md

 ### Optional

 - `options` (Attributes) Optional configuration for the stream processor. (see [below for nested schema](#nestedatt--options))
 - `state` (String) The state of the stream processor.
 Used to start or stop the Stream Processor.
-Valid values are `CREATED`, `STARTED` or `STOPPED`  When a Stream Processor is created without specifying the state, it will default to `CREATED` state.
+Valid values are `CREATED`, `STARTED` or `STOPPED`.
+When a Stream Processor is created without specifying the state, it will default to `CREATED` state.

 ### Read-Only